vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/27_THE_ORION.md

 where it (the sacrifice) had gone to ; and it was Aditi that helped them in this state, to find out the proper commencement of the sacrifice.
-This clearly means that before this time sacrifices were performed at ran- dom, but it was at this time resolved and fixed to com- mence them from Aditi.
+This clearly means that before this time sacrifices were performed at ran###dom, but it was at this time resolved and fixed to com###mence them from Aditi.
 Aditi was thus the oldest and rst commencement of the sacrifice or the year.
-In the Vajasaneyi Samhita 4-19 Aditi is said to be Ubha- yatah Shirshni " double-headed " and the commenta- tors interpret it to mean that the two termini of the sacrifice which began and ended with Aditi, are the two heads here alluded to.
+In the Vajasaneyi Samhita 4-19 Aditi is said to be Ubha###yatah Shirshni " double-headed " and the commenta###tors interpret it to mean that the two termini of the sacrifice which began and ended with Aditi, are the two heads here alluded to.
 These traditions are further corroborated by the sacrificial ceremonies.
-According to the sacrificial terminology, the 4th day before Vishnu- van or the central day of the yearly Satra is called the Abhijit day.
-Now if Abhijit day be supposed to be named after the Nakshtra of that name (i.e. when the Sun is in Abhijit) then the Vishnu van or the autumnal equinox must fall four days after the asterism of Abhijit ; and it can be shown by astronomical calcu- lation that with Aditi or Punarvasu at the Vernal equinox to commence the sacrifice, we nearly get at the same result.
+According to the sacrificial terminology, the 4th day before Vishnu###van or the central day of the yearly Satra is called the Abhijit day.
+Now if Abhijit day be supposed to be named after the Nakshtra of that name (i.e. when the Sun is in Abhijit) then the Vishnu van or the autumnal equinox must fall four days after the asterism of Abhijit ; and it can be shown by astronomical calcu###lation that with Aditi or Punarvasu at the Vernal equinox to commence the sacrifice, we nearly get at the same result.